quantum-ods/qmlcourse/qmlcourse/book/install/en/intro.md

 conda create -n qmlcourse python=3.8 --yes
 ```

-after that, you need to activate this env by the following command
+after that, you need to activate this env by the following command (do this also after restart of the command line)

 ```shell
 conda activate qmlcourse